dfinson/apifi/README.md

   @EntityCollectionApi(
     subscriptions = {
       ON_ASSOCIATE_WITH, // takes in a user to monitor as input, returns any new posts which are added to the annotated collection
-      ON_UPDATE_IN, // takes in a user to monitor as input, returns any posts which are updated with the annotated collection ON_REMOVE_FROM // takes in a user to monitor as input, returns any new posts which are removed from the annotated collection
+      ON_REMOVE_FROM // takes in a user to monitor as input, returns any new posts which are removed from the annotated collection
     }
   )